linhub15/hubertlin-site/gatsby/src/posts/2018-11-30-decouple-identity-core-from-net-core-api.md

   - development
 ---

-    During my quest to make my architecture "clean" there was a **HUGE** dependency that needed to be inverted: <u><em>Microsoft.AspNetCore.Identity</em></u>.
+During my quest to make my architecture clean there was a **HUGE** dependency that needed to be inverted: <u><em>Microsoft.AspNetCore.Identity</em></u>.
 Even though many applications require authentication, we still shouldn't be depending on any authentication frameworks.

 According to Robert C. Martin we shouldn't depend on a framework because the business rules can change or the frameworks can change.
 We keep things loosely coupled so that in case we need to swap out an implementation we can do so without affecting our business rules.

-At first, my code following typical ASP.NET Core folder structure: Models, Controllers etc. I had the authentication logic in my *AuthenticationController.cs,*&nbsp;so that's where I injected UserManager&lt;TUser&gt; and SignInManager&lt;TUser&gt;.
+At first, my code following typical ASP.NET Core folder structure: Models, Controllers etc. I had the authentication logic in my *AuthenticationController.cs*,so that's where I injected `UserManager<TUser>` and `SignInManager<TUser>`.
 Just in case you're not familiar with Identity Core, those two managers help us handle users and signing them in.
-The &lt;TUser&gt; is a class of user, e.g. IdentityUser is the Microsoft User class.
+The `<TUser>` is a class of user, e.g. IdentityUser is the Microsoft User class.

 The newly decoupled project layout follows this folder structure: